 The 2017-2018 (fourth) edition does not disappoint.
 Published at a time when the quality of public discourse and the necessity of telling the truth are both under attack, the latest edition contains a thread of principle throughout each of its 19 chapters: the paramount importance of maintaining a high degree of credibility with government officials once an investigation has begun.

 The book contains an all-star roster of contributors.
-In addition to editors Daniel Fetterman and Mark Goodman, the authors include Elkan Abramowitz, D. Jarret Arp, Sean Berkowitz, Bruce Bettigole, Allison Caffarone, James Comey, Courtney Dankworth, Lev Dassin, Eric Dinallo, Reid Figel, Christopher Garcia, Patricia Gorham, Mary Beth Hogan, Brian Jacobs, Boyd Johnson, Jonathan Kolodner, Douglas Lankler, Andrew Levine, Jeffrey Locke, Guy Petrillo, Amelia Rudolph, Karen Seymour, Deborah Steiner, Jeremy Tempkin, Trevor Welch, Carlton Wessel, Mary Jo White, Bruce Yennett, and Ellen Zimiles.
+In addition to editors Daniel Fetterman and Mark Goodman, the authors include Elkan Abramowitz, D. Jarrett Arp, Sean Berkowitz, Bruce Bettigole, Allison Caffarone, James Comey, Courtney Dankworth, Lev Dassin, Eric Dinallo, Reid Figel, Christopher Garcia, Patricia Gorham, Mary Beth Hogan, Brian Jacobs, Boyd Johnson III, Jonathan Kolodner, Douglas Lankler, Andrew Levine, Jeffrey Locke, Guy Petrillo, Amelia Rudolph, Karen Seymour, Deborah Steiner, Jeremy Temkin, Trevor Welch, Carlton Wessel, Mary Jo White, Bruce Yannett, and Ellen Zimiles.

 Written for attorneys, three constituencies in particular will benefit from the book, including in-house counsel, law firm practitioners, and their government counterparts.